sallyzy0123/SSSF-assignment/README.md

-# SSSF week 1 exercise.
-Submit to Oma
+# SSSF-assignment

-This REST API is based on the API done in 2nd year course 'Basic Concepts of Web Applications'/'Web ohjelmoinnin perusteet'
+This repository is for Server-side Scripting Frameworks assignment.
+Based on the 2nd-year course 'Basic Concepts of Web Applications', the course goal is to get command of TypeScript, MongoDB, and GraphQL API.

+- Week 1: Convert express app made with JS to TypeScript
+- Week 2: Convert SQL database to MongoDB
+- Week 3: Convert Rest API to GraphQL API
+- Week 4 & 5: Add user authentication.

 ## Getting started